aurigma/CCHSample-BackOfficeIntegration-aspnetmvc/readme.md

 Simple editor works in another way.
 When the product page is opened, Simple editor instantaneously replaces product page content with it`s interface.
 Simple editor script can be found in **SimpleEditor.cshtml**.

+> NOTE: Simple Editor does not rely on storefrontjs library.
+However, it requires its own scripts.
+They are published on Aurigma's CDN (see the code) and maintained/updated by Aurigma on a regular basis.

 The only place where you need to add your custom logic is the code which executes when the user finishes editing and clicks “Add to cart” button.
 You can do it by adding the `addtocart` event handler.
 Here, you are receiving a JSON object representing a Project which we will discuss in the next section.

+> NOTE: At this moment, Simple Editor does not support populating a design with external data.

 #### Saving the project